-Please note we ask anyone applying to volunteer with us to be available for the Welcome Day on 1st June.
-This day is an induction day for all our new volunteers and is run so we can ensure we have offered you the induction you need to start your volunteering.
+Please note we ask anyone applying to volunteer with us to be available for the Welcome Day for the intake period they join in.
+This day offers an induction for all our new volunteers and is run so we can ensure we have offered you the information you need to start your volunteering.

 Welcome Days usually run both morning and afternoon for three hours per session.
 Volunteers can choose which session to attend and we will work the timings around those attending to try and meet everyone’s needs.
 If you would like to volunteer with us but cannot make the Welcome Day please speak to our Volunteer Manager so we can see how we can help.

 To ensure we offer a high level of support to all our volunteers we now offer new volunteer roles via set registration periods.

 These registration periods allow potential volunteers to register their interest in joining our volunteer teams and to join with other new team members.

 Once the intake is closed we will contact all our applicants and arrange to meet with anyone we may be able to offer a role to.
 At this meeting we will ask some questions to help us see what you are interested in and what roles we may be able to match you to.
 It is, of course, also an opportunity for you to find out more about us and our volunteer roles.
 Please note we will always contact all our applicants to let them know if we can take their application forward or not.